elestilo/el./Product-CSV-Import-Schema.md

 This is the schema used for the built in [CSV importer and exporter](https://github.com/woocommerce/woocommerce/wiki/Product-CSV-Importer-&-Exporter) in WooCommerce 3.1+.

+Visit the [Product CSV Importer and Exporter](https://docs.woocommerce.com/document/product-csv-importer-exporter/) guide for more information on how to use it.

 ## General CSV guidelines

 - CSVs should be in UTF-8 format.